docker/app/README.md

 **Note**: Commands like `install`, `upgrade`, `render`, etc. can also be used directly on Application Packages that are in a registry.

+You can specify the Docker endpoint where an application is installed using a context and the `--context` option.
+If you do not specify one, it will use the currently active context.

+Whenever you define such a context, the installer image will run in the `default` context (i.e. on local host).
+You can use the `--installer-context` to target another context to run the installer image.

 More examples are available in the [examples](examples) directory.

 ## CNAB